goinnn/django-multiselectfield/README.rst

 .. image:: https://badge.fury.io/py/django-multiselectfield.png
     :target: https://badge.fury.io/py/django-multiselectfield

 A new model field and form field.
-With this you can get a multiple select from a choices.
-Stores to the database as a CharField of comma-separated values.
+With this, you can get a multiple select from choices.
+It is stored to the database as a CharField of comma-separated values.

-This egg is inspired by this `snippet <https://djangosnippets.org/snippets/1200/>`_.
+This package is inspired by this `snippet <https://djangosnippets.org/snippets/1200/>`_.

 Supported Python versions: 3.8+